Denny Sanford: Legal issues

 In 2020, it was reported that Sanford was being investigated for possession of child pornography.
 Investigators obtained a search warrant before referring the case to the United States Department of Justice.
 The investigation has led several institutions to reconsider his philanthropy.
 The investigation was ongoing as of January 2022 at both the state and federal levels; that May, the office of the South Dakota Attorney General announced it had ended the investigation without filing charges.
 Records unsealed in April 2023 at the request of ProPublica revealed that an AOL email account that investigators linked to Sanford contained photos of nude girls estimated to be between 8 and 15 years old, but that it was established that others had access to the account, including indications that it had been hacked.
+Sanford's lawyer Stacy Hegge said: "These preliminary allegations were provided to law enforcement prior to law enforcement's exhaustive investigation and its realization that various individuals had documented access to the electronic devices at issue, including signs of hacking.
+While some claim releasing affidavits that reiterate these allegations constitute transparency, releasing preliminary allegations made prior to completing the full investigation only misinforms people and obscures the investigation's conclusions that no prosecutable offense occurred."

 In 2010 Sanford committed to The Giving Pledge to give away much of his fortune.
 In May 2023, after the unsealing of the aforementioned records, he was removed from the Giving Pledge's list.
-He can no longer participate in its events.
+He could no longer participate in its events.

-List of philanthropic gifts
+Philanthropic gifts

-Sanford has pledged to give away his entire fortune during his lifetime, giving financial contributions to various higher education and healthcare institutions without a formal foundation or permanent staff.
+Sanford pledged to give away his entire fortune during his lifetime, giving financial contributions to various higher education and healthcare institutions without a formal foundation or permanent staff.
 In 2006, BusinessWeek magazine listed him as one of the 50 most generous philanthropists.
-As of October 2018, he has donated over $1 billion.
+As of March 2026, he had donated nearly $4 billion.